forty-twoo/SelfLearnOpenGL/README.md

 # SelfLearnOpenGL
-Follow the tutorial Learn OpenGL and do some exercise
+Follow the tutorial 《LearnOpenGL》 and do some exercise.